Total Variation Graph Neural Networks: Background

 Let the numerator in ~\eqref{eq:balanced_k_cut} be expressed in matrix form as

-with $z_i, z_j \in \{ -1, 1 \}$ (derivation in the supplementary).
+with $z_i, z_j \in \{ -1, 1 \}$ (derivation in \ref{appendix:cut}).
 The common relaxation done in spectral clustering (SC) is:

 where $S(C_k)$ is the continuous counterpart of $\hat{S}(C_k)$.
-What the SC relaxation actually does, is to apply Laplacian smoothing to a graph signal $\s$ by minimizing its local quadratic variation (LQV).
+What the SC relaxation actually does, is to apply Laplacian smoothing to a graph signal $\s$ by minimizing its \textit{local quadratic variation} (LQV), i.e., the quadratic variation of $\s$ across adjacent vertices.
 The LQV defined in terms of the combinatorial Laplacian reads

 From the graph signal processing perspective, Laplacian smoothing applies to a graph signal a low-pass filter with response $(1-\lambda_i)$, where $\lambda_i$ is the $i$-th eigenvalue of the Laplacian~\citep{tremblay2018design}.
 Despite offering a closed-form solution, SC gives a loose approximation of the solution of the discrete optimization problem~\citep{hein2011beyond}.

 Let $\s_k\in\mathbb{R}^{N}$ be the soft assignment vector for the $k$-th cluster.
 A tighter continuous relaxation of the Asymmetric Cheeger cut problem is given by~\cite{bresson2013multiclass}: